LoopKit/loopdocs/docs/browser/other-apps.md

 #### Add Push Notifications Capability to LoopFollow Identifiers

-You must manually enable the Push Notifications capabilty to the *LoopFollow* Identifier.
-Follow the directions below to open the Identifier and then keep scrolling down until you see Push Notifications.
-Make sure that check box is enabled, as shown in the graphic below.
-If you do not do this, the Build will fail.
+For LoopFollow 4.0 and later, you must manually enable the Push Notifications capabilty for the *LoopFollow* Identifier.

 The example graphic below has numbered steps that match these directions:

 Click to open the [Certificates, Identifiers & Profiles: Identifiers List](https://developer.apple.com/account/resources/identifiers/list) page.

-1. Look in the **`IDENTIFIER`** column to locate the LoopFollow Identifer and click on it
+1. Locate the LoopFollow Identifer and click on it to open the `Edit your App ID Configuration` screen
     * The name in the **`NAME`** column may be different if you previously built with a Mac using Xcode, in that case it will start with XC
 2. Looking at the `App Services` column, scroll down to the `Push Notifications` row
 3. If the check box is not checked, you must check it